10 Books To Read That Will Increase Your Money IQ

 1. Rich Dad, Poor Dad: What The Rich Teach Their Kids About Money That The Poor and Middle Class Do Not! by Robert Kiyosaki and Sharon Lechter

-Often cited as the number one personal finance book of all-time, Rich Dad Poor Dad shares Kiyosaki’s story of growing up with two dads (his real father and his best friend’s father, who was rich).
+Often cited as the number one personal finance book of all-time, Rich Dad Poor Dad shares Kiyosaki’s story of growing up with two dads.
+His real father and his best friend’s father, who was rich.
 The book outlines how each man influenced and shaped his approach and beliefs about investing and money.

-One of the most useful parts of the book describes how you don’t need a high income in order to get rich.
+Certainly, one of the most useful parts of the book describes how you don’t need a high income in order to get rich.
 To summarise his words, Kiyosaki shares that we shouldn’t work for our money, but let our money work for us.

 Known as a personal financial guru, Ramsey is a radio talk-show host and bestselling author.
 Ramsey also offers several financial courses, designed for young adults, couples, and families.

-In his book, The Total Money Makeover, Ramsey helps readers build their financial muscles.
+During this book, The Total Money Makeover, Ramsey helps readers build their financial muscles.
 He describes clear methods for reducing your spending, paying off debt, and gaining financial freedom through emergency funds and retirement plans.
 Ramsey’s methods, if you stick with them, have the power to transform your life now—and long into the future.

 This transformational book, written by the Stanford grad, Sethi, provides a practical 6-week personal finance program.
 The book is targeted toward young adults, though many of his methods can be applied at any life stage.